elastic/kibana/FUNCTIONS.md

 color | *string* | Color of axis label

 #### .expsmooth()

-Sample the beginning of a series and use it to forecast what should happen via several optional parameters
+    Sample the beginning of a series and use it to forecast what should happen via several optional parameters.
+In general, like everything, this is crappy at predicting the future.
+You're much better off using it to predict what should be happening right now, for the purpose of anomaly detection.
+Note that nulls will be filled with forecasted values.
+Deal with it.

 Argument | Accepts | Description
 --- | --- | ---